JBrouse-96/GIST909_Capstone/README.md

 # GIST909 Capstone repository

-This repository serves as a place for GIS professionals to download the script tool for their own use.
+This repository serves as a place for GIS professionals to download the viewshed script tool for their own use.

 Abstract: